 Maintain Proper Temperature

 If you can control the temperature, you will ensure that your tomatoes ripen as fast as possible while they are still on the vine.
+Extreme high or low temperatures can cause slow growth of tomato plants and delay fruit ripening.

-Avoid Cold and Frost
+Avoid Cold & Frost

 Tomatoes will not survive frost, whether they are young transplants or established vines.
 In fact, according to the University of Idaho Extension, tomatoes are susceptible to cold damage at temperatures below 45 degrees Fahrenheit (7 degrees Celsius).